Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-If a non-certified well contractor creates a groundwater hazard on your property, you are ultimately liable for all expenses to resolve the issue.
+If a non-certified contractor creates a groundwater hazard on your property, you, as the owner, are ultimately liable for all expenses to resolve the issue.

 It's easy to find out if the individual working on your property is properly certified - just look-up their name on the lists below based on the well services they are providing.

 If they are certified, their name will be on the list.
 If they are not certified, you shouldn't hire them - find a properly certified well contractor to perform your well services.